Sculpture

 Alberto is a perfectionist.
 He waits until 1950 to execute his fantasy.
 Any detail is important, such as the tightly attached legs.
 The arms are away from the body in a gesture of glory or freedom, but the angle of the elbows disappears when the sculpture is viewed from front.
 The work is of medium size, 1.45 m high, because it must not be intimidating or diminutive.

-In 1960, for an order, the artist designs a life heighted walking man, 1.83 m.
-I dare not saying lifesize, because of its wiry structure.
+The walking man is the most emblematic conception by Giacometti.
 The symmetrical stride is a mark for energy, ambition and desire.
 The bronze provides an idea of solidity contradicted by the slender lines of the character.
 He comes from nowhere and goes nowhere.
 He is alone, as the "foreigner" of Camus.

-In 1960, for an order, the artist designs a life heighted walking man, 1.83 m.
-I dare not saying lifesize, because of its wiry structure.
+The walking man is the most emblematic conception by Giacometti.
 The symmetrical stride is a mark for energy, ambition and desire.
 The bronze provides an idea of solidity contradicted by the slender lines of the character.
 He comes from nowhere and goes nowhere.
 He is alone, as the "foreigner" of Camus.

 2021 SOLD for $ 78M by Sotheby's